esraamorsy131/Sales-Analysis-by-Excel/README.md

    - **By Category:** Highlighted the most profitable product categories.

-2. **Sales by Category:** Analyzed sales distribution across different categories to understand performance.

-3. **Top Product by Profit:** Identified the highest profit-generating product, giving us valuable insights into our best-sellers.
+2. **Top Product by Quantity:** Identified the highest saled-generating product, giving us valuable insights into our best-sellers.

-4. **Top Category by Profit:** Determined which category yields the highest profit, guiding strategic focus areas for future growth.

 ## Project Outcome 🎯